 Financing for small businesses comes in many forms.
 The options you have available are as unique as your business, so it's important that you know what's available and what works best for your cash flow.

-Small business owners often don’t believe they have good enough credit to receive small business financing, but you shouldn’t give up just because traditional banking institutions rejected you.
-Every lender weighs qualifying factors differently, so you have a good chance of being approved even if you’ve been rejected in the past.
+Small business owners often don't believe they have good enough credit to receive small business financing, but you shouldn't give up just because traditional banking institutions rejected you.
+Business lenders weigh qualifying factors differently, so you could still be approved even if you've been rejected in the past.

 There are certain financing options, like invoice factoring, that don't consider your credit score but your clients' ability to pay their invoices.

 If you apply for a small business loan and are able to offer collateral for the loan, you can often get better interest rates as lenders will see you as less of a risk.
 Borrowers with all kinds of credit and entrepreneurial histories may qualify for small business loans with competitive interest rates.

 Business owners can look for small business loans with shorter or longer terms based on their financial needs.
 The best one for you depends on a few factors.
 You should consider how you'll use the money, how much you need, and how much you'll pay in interest with each option.

 If you're not sure what kind of financing option you want (loan, line of credit, or something else), consider talking to a financial expert (like your accountant) about your situation.
 They'll be able to talk you through your options, helping you find the best small business loans for you and your business.

 By applying for a small business loan through Funding Circle, you’ll get a dedicated loan specialist - while they are not a financial advisor, they'll be here to walk you through the entire application process.
 Your dedicated loan specialist will be able to walk you through your options and help you to find the best option(s) for your business.